videomi/shotcut_web/FAQ.md

 ## Can I have multiple versions installed at the same time?

 Yes.
 Simply rename your existing program folder to put the version number in it or move it out-of-the-way to another location.

-You see, on Windows, the installer is mostly just a fancy zip extractor that also adds a start menu item.
+On **Windows**, the installer is mostly just a fancy zip extractor that also adds a start menu item.
 So, you can install the new version to a different location, or rename the existing folder to prevent it from being overwritten.
 Then, you can just navigate to whichever program folder you want in Explorer and run shotcut.exe.

-On Mac OS X, you do not need to copy Shotcut to the /Applications folder - that is merely a suggestion.
+On **Mac OS X**, you do not
+need to copy Shotcut to the /Applications folder - that is merely a suggestion.
 Simply drag Shotcut out of the .dmg to wherever you like and rename the app bundle to put the version number into it.
 Or, rename the existing version to move it out of the way before copying Shotcut from the .dmg.

-The same concepts apply to Linux, where Shotcut is simply delivered as a compressed tar archive.
-However, on Linux, it is important to understand that the launch icon always looks in Shotcut.app; so, either version the folder containing the launch icon or have multiple, versioned Shotcot.app folders and run the launch *script* that is inside of it.
+The same concepts apply to **Linux**, where Shotcut is simply delivered as a compressed tar archive.
+However, on Linux, it is important to understand that the launch icon always looks in Shotcut.app; so, either version the folder containing the launch icon or have multiple, versioned Shotcut.app folders and run the launch *script* that is inside of it.

 * * *